top of page

 This is often where expectations and reality diverge, especially for buyers who are newer to real estate but comfortable with crypto.

-Also, consult with your state’s real estate commission for guidance.
+(*Also, be sure to consult with your state’s real estate commission for guidance.)

 Tax Implications Buyers Often Overlook